| Web

 transmission of finished truecolor images, JPEG is the graphic

-format of choice.
-File sizes are relatively small even at high
+format of choice because file sizes are relatively small even at high

 |